MathoAvito/Cowsay/README.md

 Dockerization
 ===============
-This is my dockerization of Cowsay app! (see below) There's no docker-compose file yet (soon)
+This is my dockerization of Cowsay app! (see below)
+It is a light version image, based on alpine.

 ## Init
 After cloning the repo, execute the commands below: